 Bisphenol A and other bisphenols

-Bisphenol A (BPA) is a man-made chemical and is widely used in plastic products and epoxy resins.
+Bisphenol A (BPA) is a synthetic chemical widely used in plastic products and epoxy resins.
 BPA is a recognised hormone disrupting chemical and there is evidence linking even low level exposure to BPA with adverse effects on the development of breast tissue.

-The European Commission banned the use of BPA in baby bottles in March 2011 because of concerns of its potential effects on the developing mammary gland, and has also banned BPA from use till receipts from 2020.
-However, it continues to be used in a wide range of other food and drink contact materials.
+The European Commission banned the use of BPA in baby bottles in March 2011 because of concerns of its potential effects on the developing mammary gland, and from use in till receipts from 2020.
+However it continues to be used in various food and drink contact materials.

 Breast Cancer UK Position paper

 - Comments to the European Chemicals Agency regarding its proposal to include bisphenol A in the REACH Authorisation List (29.11.2018)